 Has your normally sweet and loving toddler become wild-eyed, tearful, and uncontrollable overnight?
-Do you suddenly feel likeTerrible Twos you’re raising an irritable chimpanzee?
+Do you suddenly feel like you’re raising an irritable chimpanzee?
 If so, you may be in dire need of some tips on surviving the terrible twos.
 For some reason, most kids between eighteen months and three years of age undergo a period of temporary insanity.
 It is inevitable!
 They will throw the cracker they just begged for in your face.
 They will take off their clothes while kicking and screaming on the kitchen floor.
 There is nothing you as a parent can do about that but sit back, buckle up, and try to enjoy the crazy ride.
 While you can’t change their irrational behavior, you can make the difficult toddler years easier for you and your child.
 Surviving the terrible twos is possible.
 All that’s required is acceptance of things you cannot change, willingness to learn a few stress-diffusing techniques, and a few good ideas about how to occupy the long hours.

 Coping With the Terrible Twos:

-When your toddler has been inexplicably weeping for half-an-hour, the natural instinct is to yell, cajole, bully, or simply indulge in your own sob-fest.
+When your toddler has been inexplicably weeping for half an hour, the natural instinct is to yell, cajole, bully, or simply indulge in your own sob-fest.
 Unfortunately, the relief gained from these forms of emotional expression is only temporary.
 Rather than pulling your hair out, try these simple ways to calm down:

 Leave the room.
-Step out, get some fresh air, remove yourself from the situation long enough to collect your thoughts.
+Step out, get some fresh air, and remove yourself from the situation long enough to collect your thoughts.
 Five minutes of alone time is usually enough to slow your heart rate and compose yourself.
 Do ten jumping jacks to rid your body of aggressive energy.
 You will be able to make better decisions after dealing with that pesky adrenaline rush.

-1. Before acting or reacting to overwhelming behavior shut your eyes and count backwards from twenty.
+1. Before acting or reacting to overwhelming behavior shut your eyes and count backward from twenty.
 Distracting your mind will help you avoid losing your cool.
 Diverting your thoughts for even a few seconds can prevent you from dealing out impulsive punishments or unkind words.

 2. Take a deep breath!
 If you are at home, lie down on the floor with your hand on your stomach, draw in some air, and feel your abdomen rise and fall.
 Keep doing this until you feel able to respond appropriately.
 If out in public and don’t want to look like a lunatic, stop what you’re doing, take a deep breath, and see how long you can expel the air in your lungs.
 Repeat this action as often as necessary.